 Experience the best of Chilean and Argentinian Patagonia.
 Explore the sub-Antarctic tip of Chile, mingle with penguins, and gaze upon majestic glaciers in Torres del Paine.
 Transfer to El Calafate and El Chalten for jaw-dropping views of Fitz Roy and Laguna Torre in Las Glaciares National Park.
 Most trekking elevation is under 5,000 feet.
 Shorter hikes (up to 5 miles) are scheduled among other activities like penguin viewing via boat, horseback riding, and drinking local wines.
 This trip is for any adventurous outdoor traveler.
-See blog post by Greg Lais about WI’s first trip to Patagonia.
+See the blog post by Greg Lais about Wilderness Inquiry’s first trip to Patagonia.

 ItineraryExpand All Fields